sandeepsalwan1/ClaimCheckerModels/README.md

 7. Click on any source link to see the evidence for a correction

 Contributions are welcome!
 Please open an issue or submit a pull request.

+Check if validd
+Write tests first, then the code, then run the tests and update the code until tests pass.

+Please add logs to the code to get better visibility into what is going on so we can find the fix.
+I'll run the code and feed you the logs results

+Fundamental Principles

+1. Write clean, simple, readable code
+2. Implement features in the simplest possible way
+3. Keep files small and focused (<200 lines)
+4. Test after every meaningful change
+5. Focus on core functionality before optimization
+6. Use clear, consistent naming
+7. Think thoroughly before coding.
+Write 2–3 reasoning paragraphs.
+8. ALWAYS write simple, clean, and modular code.
+9. Use clear and easy-to-understand language.
+Write in short sentences.

+Error Fixing

+- DO NOT JUMP TO CONCLUSIONS!
+Consider multiple possible causes before deciding.
+- Explain the problem in plain English.
+- Make minimal necessary changes, changing as few lines of code as possible.
+- In case of strange errors, ask the user to perform a Perplexity Web search to get the most up-to-date information.

+Debugging

+- Briefly review how each feature works by telling the user how to test it.
+- DO NOT write complicated and confusing code.
+Opt for the simplest approach.
+- When not sure what to do, tell the user to perform a web search.

+Building

+- ALWAYS try to add more helpful and explanatory comments into your code.
+- NEVER delete old comments — unless they are obviously wrong or obsolete.
+- Include LOTS of explanatory comments in your code.
+ALWAYS be well-labeled.
+- Document all changes and their reasoning in the comments you write.
+- When writing comments, use clear and easy-to-understand language.